Ed Latimore’s transformation story is live. Don’t miss it → Watch the full documentary

 Darkened Skin Patches

-A condition called acanthosis nigricans can appear with insulin resistance.
+A condition called Acanthosis Nigricans can appear with insulin resistance.

 It looks like darker, thicker skin and often shows up on: